ietf-wg-cats/draft-ietf-cats-usecases-requirements/draft-ietf-cats-usecases-requirements.md

 state/context transfer (e.g., when metrics change significantly).
 So in those situations:

-R15: Instance affinity MUST be maintained when state information is needed.
+R16: Instance affinity MUST be maintained when the transaction is stateful.

-The nature of this affinity is highly dependent on the nature of the specific service, which could be seen as a 'instance affinity' to represent the relationship.
+The nature of this affinity is highly dependent on the nature of the service, which could be seen as a 'instance affinity' to represent the relationship.
 The minimal affinity of a single request represents a stateless service, where each service request may be responded to without any state being held at the service instance for